Inflectra/spira-documentation/docs/SpiraApps/BDD.md

 ## Setup
 ### Product Settings
-!!! warning "Checkbox setting functionality requires Spira 8.2"
+!!! warning "Checkbox settings require Spira 8.3"

 No setup per product is required.
 All features of the BDD SpiraApp are enabled by default for all products.